Z3r0Un1x/NoLMTAntiPorn/README.md

 ## Installation
 It's simple, you can download and run the portable version (x86 image, Windows support only) or build it with the sources provided.

 When you execute the program, it will look for the PID of LMTAntiPorn and print out the password instantly.
-All you have to do is enter **the installation directory** of LMTAntiPort.
+All you have to do is enter **the installation directory** of LMTAntiPorn.

 ## Acknowledgments
 Please again notice that the tool (NoLMTAntiPorn) is a tool for educational and, somehow, entertainment purposes only.
 Also, this repository isn't using for PR the original app (LMTAntiPorn) nor related to its owner.